katulevskiy/LoLPredictions/README.md

 count(P) is the total occurrences of  in the dataset.

+More detailed derivation is in [Link to equation derivation](Papers/lolaiagentpredict.pdf)

 ## Datasets

 Please provide links to your proposed datasets below.
 You can submit up to 3, but only need 1.
 The top one will ranked 1st and the bottom ranked last: